-This short is written from the point of view of my death knight character in World of Warcraft.
-It’s a little bloody because, well, death knight (I’d roughly rate it as PG13).
-It encompasses the events of the Wrath of the Lich King expansion.Author’s Note
+This short was written from the point of view of my death knight character in World of Warcraft.
+It’s a little bloody because, well, death knight!
+(I’d roughly rate it as PG-13.)

 I remember nothing.
 This was my first thought.
 I am lucky, or blessed, that I even had a first.
 Many of the ghouls never have even one…